Yes, We Have AngularJS 2.2!

 In .NET, the front end of your web application will normally be implemented in some flavor of ASP, and for Java, JSP has been the way to go for a long time.
 But now, there is an intriguing technology that lets you build responsive and beautiful user interfaces – and it works for both .NET and Java implementations.

 I’m talking about AngularJS.
 ResQSoft now can modernize your legacy COBOL, VB, Oracle Forms, Powerbuilder, Software AG Natural (and over 40 others) to an AngularJS User Interface (UI) that comes with .NET or Java for a full enterprise web system implementation.
+We can do AngularJS 1.x and 2.2 (and Angular 4 when it’s officially released).
 We even modernize legacy Java and ASP applications to Angular.
 JSP to Angular, how cool is that?

 One of the great things about AngularJS is that it is production code that is easy to work with.
 Our developers can work with users to refine the UI during modernization, many times rearranging the UI on the spot to support exactly the functionality and workflow you want in your new system.
 Users can relate to a UI that they can see much better than the slow, expensive, requirements documentation that half the time winds up being wrong anyway.